-Digitalization is permeated with divergent visions of social regulation, including assumptions on the fabric of the social world, the forms of subjectivity we can or must take, and the supposed role of political institutions.
-This starts with early self-descriptions of Internet pioneers who attacked political sovereignty in both its monarchic tradition and its modern version of representative democracy.
+Digitalization is permeated with multiple visions of social regulation.
+They make powerful assumptions on the fabric of the social world, the forms of subjectivity we can or must take, and the supposed role of political institutions.
+We can already find this in early self-descriptions of Internet pioneers who attacked political sovereignty in both its monarchic tradition and its modern version of representative democracy.
 David D. Clark (1992, p.
 19), for instance, famously refused political sovereignty when proclaiming that "we reject kings, presidents and voting" as "we believe in rough consensus and running code."
 Clark justified his rejection of political jurisdiction over the Internet with reference to technology itself.
-As the Internet is a decentralized and deterritorialized point-to-point network of peers, it relies on self-regulation and must be kept free from centralized governance, which - in the view of Internet pioneers - meant representative democratic institutions (Pohle and Thiel 2019, p.
+As the Internet is a decentralized and deterritorialized point-to-point network of peers, it relies on self-regulation and must be kept free from centralized governance, which - according to Internet pioneers - included representative democratic institutions (Pohle and Thiel 2019, p.
 60).

-Despite the strong political commitments in these calls, digitalization research has barely started to investigate the social imaginaries and political ideas present in the discourse on the digital transformation.
+Despite the strong political commitments in such statements, digitalization research has barely started to investigate the social imaginaries and political ideas present in the discourse on the digital transformation.
 After the early phase was dominated by utopian and dystopian narratives, digitalization research in the social sciences has shifted towards sophisticated empirical analysis (Borucki et al. 2020).
 Discussing the impact of digital technologies on democratic participation yielded ambivalent results and disqualified many utopian and dystopian visions.
 Investigating the impact of democratic institutions on digitalization, on the other hand, showed that development and social functioning of digital technology depends on the legal frameworks set by politics.
 Kaufmann and Jeandesboz (2017) and Berg et al. (2020) have therefore argued to think of the "digital constellation" in terms of its affordance for divergent political pathways.

 In this article, I argue that a systematic and historical analysis of the concepts, narratives, and belief systems at play is crucial to understand this contingent relationship of digitalization and governance.
-Traditionally the domain of political theory, critical conceptual history, and the sociology of knowledge, incorporating their analytical perspective into digitalization research promises major advances in two areas.
+Such critical conceptual analysis is usually associated with political theory, conceptual history, or the sociology of knowledge.
+Incorporating it into digitalization research promises major advances in two areas.
 On the one hand, analyzing the concepts, narratives, and belief systems will provide an overview of the competing visions of a network society we encounter in political debates.
 By historicizing these visions, we can denaturalize the rationalities for proposed governance arrangements and unlock the rich experience we have with many of them.
-On the other hand, a critical conceptual analysis of the metaphors and narratives in digitalization debates will also enhance the methodological rigor of digitalization research itself.
+On the other hand, a critical analysis of the metaphors and narratives in digitalization debates will also enhance the methodological rigor of digitalization research itself.
+While the methods of empirical analysis are advanced, scholars often unconsciously draw on long-standing metaphors and narratives to interpret their data.
+Critical conceptual analysis will help to reflect these interpretations, thus assuring that the narratives they tell are not simply echoes of the visions they encounter in their field.

-1 In this direction, the imaginaries concept has sometimes been applied.
+&lt;sup>1 In this direction, the imaginaries concept has sometimes been applied.
 Very recently, a Media & Society special issue analyzed how imaginaries of the future influence the making of digital technologies (Mager and Katzenbach 2021).